geosolutions-it/MapStore2/docs/developer-guide/documentation-guidelines.md

 Every time you save some documentation file, the page will be automatically updated.

 !!!
 Note
-    make you sure to not have set `ENABLE_PDF_EXPORT=1` while testing live, in order to avoid build the pdf every time, or it will take 5 minutes on every file change.
+    make you sure to not have set `ENABLE_PDF_EXPORT=1` while testing live, in order to avoid build the pdf every time that takes a long time to be generated.